siberianfox/tinygwiki/TinyG-Developer-Notes.md

  - Move the files from the original directory into the new directory.
 You can delete the _ORIG directory now.
  - Go back to the nav, click on the newly created directory and select "add existing files".
 Add the files that are found in the newly populated sub-directory.

 7. Setup the following values in the project file.
-Click on the "tinyg" directory in the solution explorer then go to the Project / Properties tab from the drop-down menus.
+Right click on the main directory (e.g. `tinyg`) in the solution explorer then go to the Project / Properties tab from the drop-down menus.
 Enter the following values if they are not already set:
 <pre>
 IN THE TOOLCHAIN TAB